ccgcyber/flow-collector/README.md

 	export FLOW_CONNECTOR_DST_TRUSTED="8.8.8.8 10.10.0.0/16"
 	export FLOW_CONNECTOR_DARKNET="10.11.0.0/16"

-Nesse exemplo, os eventos serão enviados via Syslog para o host 192.168.0.32, na porta 514.
+In this example, events will be sent via Syslog to host 192.168.0.32, on port 514.

-Uso
+Use
 ---

-O uso é bem simples basta executar a aplicação e configurar os equipamentos de rede para enviar os flows para a porta definida em FLOW_COLLECTOR_PORT.
+The use is quite simple just run the application and configure the network equipment to send the flows to the port defined in LOW_COLLECTOR_PORT.

-Limitações
+Limitations
 --------------------

-* A aplicação somente é capaz de receber flows na versão 1 e na versão 5.
-Em versões futuras será implementada a capacidade de receber novas versões.
+* The application is only capable of receiving flows in version 1 and in version 5.
+In future versions will be implemented the ability to receive new versions.
-* A aplicação também só faz a checagem dos flows do protocolo TCP com flags.
+* The application also only checks the TCP protocol flows with flags.

-Licenciamento
+Licensing
 -------------

-Esse software é livre e deve ser distribuido sobre os termos a Apache License v2.
+This software is free and should be distributed over the terms of Apache License v2.

 Autor
 -----

-Copyrigth [Manoel Domingues Junior](http://github.com/mdjunior) <manoel at ufrj dot br>
+Copyright [Manoel Domingues Junior](http://github.com/mdjunior) <manoel at ufrj dot br>